vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Contact your Key Account Manager.
 If you do not have a KAM:
-Please log in on [portal.vipps.no](https://portal.vipps.no), find the right sale unit and click the email link under the "i" information bubble.
+Please log in on [portal.vipps.no](https://portal.vipps.no), open the "Utvikler" (Developer) tab, find the right sale unit and click the email link under the "i" information bubble.
 Include a detailed description of why it is not possible to display the landing page.

 See: